mhurley100/pands-project/README.md

 6. Print confusion matrix: print(confusion_matrix(Y_validation, predictions))
 7. Print classification report: print(classification_report(Y_validation, predictions))

-An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its nearest K neighbours.
-This value is the average (or median) of the values of its k nearest neighbours.
+An object is classified by a majority vote of its neighbours, with the object being assigned to the class most common among its nearest K neighbours.
+This value is the average of the values of its k nearest neighbours.
 Accuracy is 90% which gives high confidence.
 The confusion matrix provides an indication of the three errors made.

 Finally, the classification report provides a breakdown of each class by precision, recall, f1-score and support showing excellent results (given the validation dataset was small).